theNewDynamic/oregonsadventurecoast.com/content/event/annual-cruz-the-coos.md

 ---
 ![](/img/cruz-coos-768x512.jpeg)

-**Due to the recent sharp increase in COVID-19 cases in the Coos Bay area, Rotary officials have cancelled this year's Cruz the Coos** event out of concern for the health and well-being of our residents and visitors.
+**Due to the recent sharp increase in COVID-19 cases in the Coos Bay area, Rotary officials have canceled this year's Cruz the Coos** event out of concern for the health and well-being of our residents and visitors.

 **We look forward to welcoming this event back in 2022!**